-Classification and measurement (a)
+(a) Classification and measurement

-FVOCI comprise equity securities which are not held for trading and which the Group has irrevocably elected at initial recognition to recognise in this category.
+Financial assets at FVOCI comprise equity securities which are not held for trading and which the Group has irrevocably elected at initial recognition to recognise in this category.
 These are long-term strategic investments and the Group considers this classification to be more relevant.